Where to buy toilet paper: these retailers still have stock

 - Jump straight to where to buy toilet paper in the US

-Andrex Gentle Clean is still in stock at Tesco.
+Andrex Gentle Clean is back in stock at Tesco.
 It's fragrance-free, dermatologically tested and embossed with puppies.
 Delightful.

 View Deal